Jul 10, 2026

 FAQ

-2. How long does it take to see the benefits of magnesium for sleep?
+How long does it take for magnesium citrate to work for sleep?

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.